FAIMS/burial-mounds-web/README.md

 ### Required Python Modules

-The required modules to run the Python scripts in *\_import* folder is in the `requirements.txt` file.
+The required modules to run the Python scripts in *\_import* folder are in the *requirements.txt* file.
 Please download the modules listed in that file.

 [Back to TOC](#table-of-contents)